When working with clients in the community, we, as clinicians, are frequently reassessing our clients’ mental status and overall state of well-being.

 Inpatient hospital setting

-Inpatient Hospital Settings are discussed in depth in Inpatient Treatment Explained, so now we will focus on Partial Hospital Programs.
+Inpatient Hospital Settings are discussed in depth in Inpatient Treatment Explained and Partial Hospital Programs are discussed in depth in PHP Treatment Explained, so now we will focus on Intensive Outpatient Programs and Outpatient treatment.

-For a Partial Hospital Program (PHP) level of care, the purpose is to
+For an Intensive Outpatient Program (IOP) level of care, the purpose of services is to:

-c) Assist the client with integrating into community life.
+d) Assist members with integrating into community life

 Criteria for admission to this level of care includes:

-a) The client is not in imminent or current risk or harm to self, others, and/or property.
+a) The client is not in imminent or current risk of harm to self, others, and/or property.

-b) Assessment and diagnosis and/or treatment planning requires observation and interaction for at least 20 hours per week.
+b) Assessment and diagnosis and/or treatment planning requires observation and interaction a minimum of 9 hours per week for adults and 6 hours per week for children/adolescents.
 This includes frequent interaction with the client and observation of the client with others.
-The treatment plan must be changed frequently which requires that the provider have face-to-face interactions with the client several times a week.
+The treatment plan must be frequently changed which requires that the provider have face-to-face interactions with the client several times a week.

 c) The client requires engagement and support which requires extended interaction between the client and the program.
-For example, the client requires a coordinated transition back into the community after treatment in Inpatient or a Residential Treatment Center, such as engagement with wraparound services or natural resources, due to the client’s inability to access or utilize family or other natural resources on their own.
+For example, the client requires a coordinated transition back into the community after treatment in Inpatient or a Residential Treatment Center, and has been unable to access or utilize the member’s family or other natural resources on their own.

 e) The client requires a structured environment to complete goals and develop a plan for post-discharge services in a less intensive setting.
 Assistance may be needed to develop the skills necessary to self-manage medications and to make progress toward goals in spite of an environment that does not support recovery and/or limited community support services.